muhdnabil/Portfolio/wp-content/plugins/elementskit-lite/readme.txt

 Requires at least: 6.0
 Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 3.3.7
+Stable tag: 3.4.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The Elementor Addons provides various premium and free Elementor addons.
-Get exclusive modules and 90+ custom Elementor widgets under one hood.
+ElementsKit is the must-have add-on right after Elementor—powering your site with 100+ dynamic features like header-footer, mega menu, custom widgets.

 == Description ==

 **[ElementsKit Elementor addons](https://wpmet.com/plugin/elementskit/)** is an ultimate and all-in-one addons for Elementor Page Builder.
-It includes the most comprehensive modules, **90+ custom Elementor widgets** to create any site with ease.
-Besides Exclusive features **ElementsKit Elementor addon** has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
+ElementsKit Elementor addons is an ultimate and all-in-one addons for Elementor Page Builder.
+It brings the most comprehensive solution with **90+** Elementor widgets, **18+** modules, and **900+** pre-made design templates.

+Everything is accessible through an easy drag-and-drop interface, including features like **header-footer builder, mega menu, widget builder,** and more to expand your Elementor capabilities.

+Besides exclusive features, ElementsKit offers exclusive functions and unique controls like Image Picker, Ajax Select2, and Advanced Widgets.
+It’s a versatile toolkit for building any website with Elementor.

+🏆 Great **Elementor Addon**!
+Check the [**ElementsKit demo**](https://wpmet.com/plugin/elementskit/elements/) for new website-building possibilities.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhBl3dHT5SY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>